JordynBla/BIOL3070-Blauer/Warm-up-mosquitoes-Jordyn-Blauer--THIS-ONE-FOR-HARDDEADLINE-.md

 birds, the longer mosquitoes are able to pick up the virus when they feed on these birds (Komar et al., 2003).

+A common species of bird in the Salt Lake City area is the House Finch.
+With these birds being so common in this area are House finches the most likely species to be infected with WNV and pass on the infection?

 In this experiment, after samples of female mosquitoes found in The Salt Lake City area were collected, the bloodmeals of the mosquitoes were extracted through smashing the mosquitoes in individual tubes, then